 Check out upGrad’s Advanced Certification in Cloud Computing

 How to Become an Ethical Hacker?

 Below is a stepwise pathway to becoming an ethical hacker:

-Step 1: After 10th, opt for the science stream with physics, chemistry, and mathematics, and computer science as your main subjects.
+Step 1: After the 10th, opt for the science stream with physics, chemistry, mathematics, and computer science as your main subjects.

 Step 3: After graduation, pursuing higher education as M.Tech or M.Sc in Computer Science will be fruitful.
 Candidates for postgraduate and doctoral programs from government-recognized institutes like IITs and IISc need to go through the GATE examinations.
 You might also find scholarship opportunities based on your merit.

 Step 4: Master the trending programming languages, including C, C++, Python, Java, and Ruby.